 Courses offered by The Tax Institute

 If you want to meet the Tax Practitioners Board's qualifications requirement for tax agent registration, enrol in our Tax Agent Program.
-Our online and interactive programs not only provide virtual classrooms and webinars to study remotely, but they also allow you to take your final assessment at a place that suits you best.
+Our online and interactive subjects not only provide virtual classrooms and webinars to study remotely, but they also allow you to take your final assessment at a place that suits you best.

-We also provide the three core commercial law units you will need to offer clients reliable, accurate and comprehensive advice — Australian Legal Systems, Entities and Business Structures and Property Law and satisfy TPB requirements for registration
+We also provide the three core commercial law subjects you will need to offer clients reliable, accurate and comprehensive advice — Australian Legal Systems, Entities and Business Structures and Property Law and satisfy TPB requirements for registration

 Completing our Tax Agent Program means you've met the educational requirements to apply for your tax agent registration.
 For further details on our wide range of tax courses, contact us now.